-At Wingrove we use Letters and Sounds phonics programme.
-This provides materials and lesson plans that concentrate on activities to promote speaking and listening skills, phonological awareness and oral blending.
-It aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
+Materials and lesson plans concentrate on activities to promote speaking and listening skills, phonological awareness, and oral blending.
+It aims to build children's speaking and listening skills, as well as to prepare children for learning to read by developing their phonological knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.